 If you aren’t 100% positive what you want, consider waiting to get any sort of high chair.
 I registered for one that came highly recommended by a lot of people but I wouldn’t get that same one again.
 Your baby won’t need it until about 6-months-old, so it may be best to wait and see what you want at that point.
 (Related: Is Baby Ready for Solid Foods?
 What Do the Experts Say?)
 What I thought worked for us pre-baby has changed with some things post-baby.
 For us, the best high chair set-up is having one clip on counter chair for our kitchen island and another high chair for the table area.
 For stand-alone high chairs, I prefer ones that will last into childhood.
 Since we dove right into solid foods using a toned down version of Baby-Led Eating/Weaning, it was also important to me that the high chair is very easy to clean.

-Stokke Tripp Trapp∙∙∙ (~$249 + accessories) The Stokke is super expensive.
+Stokke Tripp Trapp∙∙∙ (~$249 + accessories) The Stokke is super expensive but it is my favorite!
 I love it for a stand alone high chair and I also love that it grows with your kid.
 The seat is height adjustable.
 The foot rest is also adjustable, which is important to reach the feet of a six-month old learning to eat food.
 My 3-year-old uses it as a chair that brings her to the table height.
 It’s very easy to disassemble and clean, so when I bought one on Craigslist, I easily cleaned it to make it look brand new.

 Keekaroo High Chair∙∙∙ (~$179) This is similar to the Stokke Tripp Trapp but significantly cheaper.